 The stereo is a marine Sirius ready AM/FM receiver with CD player.
 It is located above the microwave in the galley with one speaker above the galley, another above the dinette, and two in the hardtop.
 The unit can be remotely operated with the touch pad mounted at the helm station.
+An auxiliary audio input panel is also part of the stereo system.
+This panel may be used to listen to any external audio device (such as an mp3 player) using either standard RCA cables or an 1/8" cable.
 Refer to the stereo's operation and maintenance manual in your owner's packet for specific instructions on using this unit.
-See "Stereo Layout" on page 8-39 for a drawing showing stereo system component locations.
+See "Stereo Layout" on page 8-44 for a drawing showing stereo system component locations.